-Billy Bishop, Born December 26, 1921.
-And he had a lifetime in magic filled with adventure, and all of show businesses ups and downs.
-Billy's father Carl Bishop who was a registered spit ball pitcher and base ball player was known by his baseball nick name "Bitty".
-After baseball he owned a car dealership and lost it to the great depression.
-He went on the road using his baseball contacts and being a salesman sold a health tonic.
+Billy Bishop was born on December 26, 1921.
+He had a lifetime career in magic filled with adventure, and all of the ups and downs of show business.
+Billy's father, Carl Bishop, who was a registered spitball pitcher and baseball player was known by his baseball nick name "Bitty".
+After baseball he owned a car dealership until he lost during the Great Depression.
+He went on the road using his baseball contacts.
+Being a salesman, he sold a health tonic.
 That moved the family and young Billy around the states.

 Billy Bishop An' Ann

-Deciding to settle in the state of Oregon he left his growing family east and in a new car went west stopping off in Chicago.
-While in Chicago his new car was stolen with all his money and clothes - including his start up money for a new business.
+Deciding to settle in the state of Oregon, he left his growing family east.
+In a new car, he went west, stopping off in Chicago.
+While in Chicago, his new car was stolen with all his money and clothes, including his start-up money for a new business.
 This did not stop Bitty Bishop.
-One of the things for fun that Bitty used to do was put on a cork black face and sing songs like Eddie Canter.
-In local Vaudeville theaters on contest nights.
+One of the things for fun that Bitty used to do was put on a cork black face and sing songs like Eddie Canter in local Vaudeville theaters on contest nights.

-Luck was with him he looked in the paper and found several vaudeville in Chicago houses offering a cash prize for first place for the contest that night.
-He went from vaudeville house to vaudeville house and when the evening was done had more than enough money for a meal, hotel and a bus trip to Oregon.
+Luck was with him.
+He looked in the paper and found several Vaudevilles in Chicago houses offering a cash prize for a first place for the contest that night.
+He went from Vaudeville house to Vaudeville housem and when the evening was done, had more than enough money for a meal, hotelm and a bus trip to Oregon.

 Billy Bishop on the stage of Broadway's famed Palace Theater.

 There must be a show business gene in the Bishop family because Billy got into magic early.
 His parents encouraged this because magic put the person in front of people talking.
-And moving around the country at a young age Billy developed a stutter!
+Moving around the country at a young age, Billy had developed a stutter!

-The Newspaper Billing For The RKO Palace Theater.
-Note Billy Bishop "Bish The Magish" Is The Second Act On The Bill.
-The Date Is Thursday Feb.
-16, 1950!
+The Newspaper Billing for the RKO Palace Theater.
+Note Billy Bishop "Bish The Magish" is the Second Act on the Bill.
+The Date Is Thursday, February 16, 1950!

-Magic helped this and the stutter turned into a nervous laugh that later became young Billys trademark.
+Magic helped this and the stutter turned into a nervous laugh that later became young Billy's trademark.
 Billy started off carrying the props of an older magician in the hood named Chandler Stevens.
 Later came a club called the Royal Order Of Scarlet Wands.
-He met Jimmy Stoppard and Rolland Hamblen two people that inspired and helped him.
-At a young age Billy Bishop was a student of Erdnase, could second and bottom deal using the Erdnase method and grip.
+He met Jimmy Stoppard and Rolland Hamblen, two people that inspired and helped him.
+At a young age, Billy Bishop was a student of Erdnase, and could second and bottom deal using the Erdnase method and grip.

-Jimmy Stoppard was the first winner of the Houdini award with his Phantom ray.
-And Billy Bishop was the last winner of the award with his rope tie.
+Jimmy Stoppard was the first winner of the Houdini award with his Phantom Ray.
+Billy Bishop was the last winner of the award with his rope tie.
 He arranged to promote the Wizard of Oz toy promotion with a magic show in one of the Portland Department stores.
-And did many shows for the local clubs and organizations and developing the rope tie and his laugh that would become his trademark.
+He did many shows for the local clubs and organizations, developing the rope tie and his laugh that would become his trademark.